 - Preheat oven to 350 degrees F. Line two baking sheets with parchment paper.

 - Using a medium cookie scoop, scoop out balls of dough.
 If it’s super chilled, you may need to push some dough into the scoop so it’s nice and compact and then release the lever.
 I like to add all the balls of cookie dough to a sheet of parchment versus scooping dough, as I bake.

-- Transfer 6 to 7 balls of dough onto the prepared baking sheet, spacing them a part because these do spread.
+- Transfer 6 to 7 balls of dough onto the prepared baking sheet, spacing them about 4-inches apart because these do spread.
 Place in the oven and bake for about 7 to 8 minutes.
 If the dough is super cold, it may need up to 10 minutes to bake.
 They should be light to medium golden brown.
 Sprinkle with a few pinches of salt upon exiting the oven.
 Repeat until you’ve baked all the cookies.